 As part of your Tenancy Agreement, there are certain repairs that we will carry out to your home.
 These include:

-- the structure and exterior of the property
+- the structure and exterior of the property (including any stone walls, but not fencing, surrounding the property)

 - the roof, chimney stack and chimney pots